yogeshriyat/pricing-exotic-derivatives/README.md

 I referenced a finance textbook ("Investments" by Bodie, Kane, and Marcus) to better understand the Black-Scholes formula.
 From that, I learned about the inputs needed (stock price, exercise price, interest rate, time to expiration, and standard deviation), and I also learned about the equations.
 I decided to create dummy/toy data so that I would be able to execute as much of the assignment as possible.
 I picked random numbers from ranges for the stock price and exercise price, and I picked constants for interest rate, time to expiration, and standard deviation.
 I took these values and created a (1000, 5) dataframe.

 I do realize that this setup is not really a "basket."
-I wanted to use NDX because I that fits the requirements for "European Basket options", but it wasn't clear to me that I would have the inputs that I needed for Black-Scholes.
+I wanted to use NDX (NASDAQ) because I believe that it fits the requirements for "European Basket options", but it wasn't clear to me that I would have the inputs that I needed for Black-Scholes.
 I would love to figure out how to use this data:
 ```
 https://finance.yahoo.com/quote/%5ENDX/options?p=%5ENDX&.tsrc=fin-srch
 ```